kasslent/clc-digital-skills/_lessons/module-1.1.md

     <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Transitional//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-transitional.dtd">

+*Pro tip!*
-**Pro tip!** The W3C provides a free service to check if your markup is valid: [http://validator.w3.org/](http://validator.w3.org/)
+The W3C provides a free service to check if your markup is valid: [http://validator.w3.org/](http://validator.w3.org/)

 ###The `html` element

 * always the first HTML tag
-* root element & ancestor of all other elements because everything is nested inside
+* root element, all other elements are nested inside
 * identifies the document as HTML
 * the `lang` *attribute* classifies the language